Different types of marriage ceremony in Ireland

 Introduction

-To have a legally valid marriage in Ireland, both parties must:
+To have a legally valid marriage in Ireland, you both must:

-Once you have fulfilled these conditions, you should consider how you wish to marry.
+Once you have fulfilled these conditions, you should consider how you want to marry.

 Civil ceremony